Semisupervised Clustering by Queries and Locally Encodable Source Coding: Introduction

 The queries to the oracle can be asked adaptively or non-adaptively.
 For the clustering problem, both the adaptive version and the nonadaptive versions have been studied.
-While both versions have obvious advantages and disadvantages, for crowdsourcing applications it is helpful to have a parallelizable querying scheme in most scenarios for faster response-rate and real time analysis.
+In the above model, $nk$ adaptive `same-cluster' queries are sufficient for exact recovery of all the clusters~\cite{mazumdar2017query}.
+Whereas, for the non-adaptive case, as will be discussed later, $\Omega(n^2)$ queries are necessary for $k>2$~\cite{mazumdar2017clustering}.
+This means in absence of any other information, adaptive querying can perform much better than the non-adaptive version.
+A discussion on how to close this adaptivity gap in query complexity with other assumptions can be found in \cite{mazumdar2017clustering}.
+While the adaptive version has this obvious advantage, for crowdsourcing applications it is helpful to have a parallelizable querying scheme in most scenarios for faster response-rate and real time analysis.
+Indeed, in crowdsourcing, it may take a substantial amount of time to obtain responses from actual crowd-workers and therefore an adaptive algorithm further faces the issue of time as a bottleneck.
 In this paper, we concentrate on the nonadaptive version of the problem, i.e., we perform the labeling algorithm after all the query answers are all obtained.

 Budgeted crowdsourcing problems can be quite straight-forwardly viewed as a canonical source-coding or source-channel coding problem of information theory (e.g., see the recent paper \cite{lahouti2016fundamental}).
 A main contribution of our paper is to view this as a {\em locally encodable} source coding problem: a data compression problem where each compressed bit depends only on a constant number of input bits.
 The notion of locally encodable source coding is not well-studied even within information theory community, and the only place where it is mentioned to the best of our knowledge is in \cite{montanari2008smooth}, although the focus of that paper is a related notion of {\em smooth} encoding.
-Another related notion of {\em local decoding} seem to be much more well-studied \cite{mazumdar2015local,mazumdar2014update,makhdoumi2015locally,patrascu2008succincter,chandar2010sparse,pananjady2015compressing,buhrman2002bitvectors,viola2012bit}.
+Another related notion of {\em local decoding} seems to be much more well-studied \cite{mazumdar2015local,mazumdar2014update,makhdoumi2015locally,patrascu2008succincter,chandar2010sparse,pananjady2015compressing,buhrman2002bitvectors,viola2012bit}.